memorizor/memorizor-api/README.md

 ## Mail Catcher

-In the vagrant environment, all mail sent is caught by mailcatcher and can be viewed at `localhost:1080`.
+In the docker-compose environment, all mail sent is caught by mailcatcher and can be viewed at `localhost:1080`.